carlallanvela/account-management/README.md

 ## Development server

 To run project, go to AccountManagementApplication.java and run as SpringBoot Applciation.
-Upon server start  up, new Accounts and Transactions are inserted using data.sql located in src/main/resources.
+Upon server start  up, new Accounts and Transactions are inserted using data.sql (H2 in memory database) located in src/main/resources.

 APIs can be accessed via http://localhost:8080
 Example: